GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_details.md

   - `NaN`
 :::

-The highest observed tide dataset maps the highest satellite-observed tide (HOT) of the satellite time-series at each pixel during the analysis epoch, based on the Ensemble Tidal Modelling.
+The highest observed tide dataset maps the highest satellite-observed tide (HOT) of the satellite time-series at each pixel during the analysis epoch, based on [Ensemble Tidal Modelling](#ensemble-tidal-modelling).

 #### DEA Intertidal lowest astronomical tide